stephenandersondev/best-by-me-app/README.md

 ## About

 Welcome to the BestByMe CLI app!
-This was developed by Stephen Anderson (@stephenandersondev) and Ciara Picou (@ciara-picou) as part of week 3 of the Flatiron School Software Engineering program.
+This app was developed by Stephen Anderson (@stephenandersondev) and Ciara Picou (@ciara-picou) as part of week 3 of the Flatiron School Software Engineering program.

 ## Another Business Search Engine?
 Why should I care?